 Greenland is a land of contrasts and truly a world of its own.
 Colossal icebergs in fantastic shapes and the inland ice - a sheet of ice that is kilometres thick.
 But the ice is not all.
 Greenland is also about green mountains, long fjords, precipitous cliffs, hot springs, beautiful flowers and fresh air.
 Animals like whales, seals, reindeer, musk oxen and polar bears also thrive here.

-Right to the heart of Norway and its people, the Norwegian Coastal Express, or Hurtigruten (meaning "Express Route"), as it's known locally, carries passengers, mail and supplies to over 30 ports along the Norwegian Coastline, most never visited by commercial cruise liners.
+Right to the heart of Norway and its people, is extraordinary voyage known as the Norwegian Coastal Express or Hurtigruten, meaning "Express Route" in the local tongue.
+This remarkable journey serves as a lifeline, transporting passengers, mail, and vital supplies to over 30 ports along the Norwegian coastline, many largely untouched by mainstream cruise liners.

-As you board your Hurtigruten ship you can be proud that you are part of a tradition that has spanned three centuries.
-It is this commitment to a proud tradition that has made Hurtigruten an essential part of Norwegian life.
+As you step aboard your Hurtigruten ship, take pride in being part of a tradition that spans three centuries.
+It is this steadfast commitment to a rich heritage that has embedded Hurtigruten as an indispensable part of Norwegian life, ensuring its enduring significance for generations to come.

 Hurtigruten has an old and illustrious history.
 Its meaning in Norwegian of "the express route" refers to the route's original use of facilitating the transport of goods between the two ends of the country.
 Nowadays, however, it is synonymous with a more leisurely, relaxed style of travel.